yafernandes/helm-charts-datadog/CONTRIBUTING.md

 ### Prerequisites

-Tests have been validate using:
+Tests have been validated using:
 * Go v1.20
 * Helm v3.10.1